The Complete Capri, Italy Travel Guide

 Without any doubt, the Blue Grotto is the most popular tourist attraction on the island of Capri.
 In fact, it is so popular that many travelers choose to visit Capri just to see the Blue Grotto.
 This stunning sea cave is lit up by the sunlight shining through an underwater cavity and illuminating the sea floor at the bottom of the grotto, which makes the whole grotto glow a brilliantly beautiful blue.
 To see the cave, you will need to arrange a tour when you arrive in Capri.
 It is a popular tour, so the earlier you arrive on the island, the quicker you will be able to get out on the water.

 The tour guide will take you out to the Blue Grotto in a larger boat, then anchor just off the coast of Capri.
 Then, you will be brought into the grotto in smaller groups on a smaller boat.
 Once inside the Blue Grotto, your mind will be absolutely blown by the beauty.
 Believe me, there is a very good reason why this tour is so popular with tourists.
-In my opinion, it is an absolute ca n’t-miss when visiting Capri.
+In my opinion, it is an absolute can’t-miss when visiting Capri.

 Faraglioni

 In Italy, the word Faraglioni is used to describe ocean stacks, which are large rock formations that rise out of the ocean off the mainland shore.
-There are many beautiful ocean stacks in this world, with the Twelve Apostles in Australia, Ko Tapu in Phang Nga Bay in Thailand, and the Haystack Rock off of Canon Beach in the state of Oregon in the United States being great examples.
+There are many beautiful ocean stacks in this world, with the Twelve Apostles in Australia, Ko Tapu in Phang Nga Bay in Thailand, and the Haystack Rock off of Cannon Beach in the state of Oregon in the United States being great examples.

 The island of Capri has its own ocean stacks, or Faraglioni, that are right up there among the world’s most beautiful.
 Most famously in Capri is the rock stack that you can actually drive a small boat through, as seen in the picture above.
-If you are taking a tour of the grottos, you will get to see the beautiful Faraglioni up close as you make your way around the island and your mind will be blown by their beauty.
+If you are taking a tour of the grottos, you will get to see the beautiful Faraglioni up close as you make your way around the island, and your mind will be blown by their beauty.

 Gardens of Augustus